-Having been introduced to the potters wheel at the age of twelve, Emily went on to study ceramics at Camberwell and then Bristol School of Art.
-She graduated in 1987 and with the assistance of a Crafts Council grant she set up her first studio in London where she worked for 10 years.
+Having been introduced to the potter's wheel at King Alfred School, North London, at the age of twelve, Emily went on to study ceramics at Camberwell and then Bristol School of Art, where she was tutored by Walter Keeler.
+Graduating in 1987 and with the assistance of a Crafts Council grant, Emily set up her first studio in London, where she worked for 10 years.

-Emily Myers is a Crafts Council selected maker and a Fellow of the Craft Potter's Association.
+Emily Myers is recognised as one of the UK's top makers.
+She is a Crafts Council selected maker and a Fellow of the Craft Potter's Association.
 Solo exhibitions include Beaux Arts, Bath, and the Contemporary Ceramics Centre in London.
-Her work has also been shown internationally, including in Tel Aviv, New York, Hamburg and Paris.
+She regularly participates in major UK ceramics exhibitions, including Ceramic Art London, and has also exhibited internationally.